WELCOME TO THE JERSEY BAT GROUP WEB SITE

 We hope you enjoy navigating our website which is updated on a regular basis.

 We are a group of avid batters dedicated to the conservation of bats in Jersey.
 Our current overriding project is to determine which species we have in Jersey, as the last island wide survey was completed in 2003.

-With this aim in mind we are running several projects including the Roost register, Woodland Bat project and the Swarming and Hibernation Project.
+Besides the Woodland project we are also running a Roost register project and we have surveyed many of the islands buildings for bats.
 Take a look at our page on Local Research to get an update.

 Please take a look at our Whats On page to get information about walks, surveys, research.
 You will need to be a member to go on our walks and surveys but it only costs £5 per year and we have a supply of detectors to lend out to people to try.
 Please go to our Membership page.
 We also have a Corporate membership scheme please see our page Corporate membership.

 We also hold public walks several times per year to inspire people to understand bats.
 Please click on our International Bat Weekend button for details of our next public walk.
 We will be holding walks on both 27th & 28th of August.

 If you come across a dead or injured bat it is really important that you advise us or take it directly to the New Era Vets who are experienced with bat handling.
 Please go to Bat Welfare page.